 This Manual for the Standards Development Program (hereafter referred to as "the manual") is developed, approved and maintained by the Standards Development Oversight Council (SDOC) of the American Public Transportation Association (APTA).
-The APTA Standards Development Program uses the resources of the North American Transportation Services Association (NATSA) to publish the standards.
-NATSA is a wholly owned subsidiary of APTA through which APTA executes a variety of service-related efforts, including the standards program, peer reviews and safety audits.
-"NATSA" and "APTA" are used interchangeably for the purposes of this document.

-When the APTA Standards Development Program was first started in the late 1990s, each program including bus transit, rail transit, safety and security, and procurement-had its own manual for developing and processing standards.
+When the APTA Standards Development Program was first started in the late 1990s, each program-including bus transit, rail transit, safety and security, and procurement-had its own manual for developing and processing standards.
 This resulted in differing processes, bylaws and standards formats for each of these programs.